frou/yt2pod/README.md

 * `epoch` is a date (YYYY-MM-DD or an empty string to mean from-the-beginning).
 Videos uploaded before the epoch are ignored.

 * `title_filter` is a regular expression.
-Videos uploaded on or after the epoch, and with a title matching this filter, have a podcast episode created for them.
+Videos with a title matching it have a podcast episode created for them.
+Use an empty string if you want them all.

 ## YouTube Data API